VazkiiMods/Patchouli/docs/patchouli-basics/getting-started.md

             * `categories` (empty folder)
             * `templates` (empty folder)

 You may have as many books as you want, even within the same mod(pack).
 Each book has a [Namespaced ID](https://minecraft.fandom.com/wiki/Namespaced_ID).
 If the book is part of a mod, the namespace is that mod's mod ID.
-If the book is loaded from the extenral `patchouli_books` folder, the namespace is `patchouli`.
+If the book is loaded from the external `patchouli_books` folder, the namespace is `patchouli`.
 The name part of the namespaced ID is the name you chose above.